Skip to main content

 Through its participation in the Methane Guiding Principles initiative, Eni is committed to supporting methane policies and regulations that encourage early action, drive improved performance, facilitate appropriate implementation and support flexibility and innovation.
 In a subset of the Methane Guiding Principles initiative, detailed recommendations were developed to support appropriate European Union (EU) legislation to achieve ambitious methane emission reduction results across the entire supply chain of natural gas consumed in the EU.

-Eni for 2023.
-Browse the interactive feature
+Eni for 2024.
+Check out our interactive feature